 Continuous Rated Power

 This is the maximum power value within the range of the power supply that the power supply can continuously provide under any input voltage and temperature.
-Generally, the specification sticker on the back of the power supply is subject to safety regulations, so it must indicate the total rated output power that the power supply can provide, that is, the wattage that the power supply can provide.
+Generally, the specification label on the back of the power supply is subject to safety regulations, so it must indicate the total rated output power that the power supply can provide, which is, the wattage that the power supply can provide.